mathias-caillard/map-matching/README.md

 ![Map-Matching Example](output_example_1.png)

-As you can see, the decoded states (portions of roads/paths) obtained from the ``HMM`` represents a more accurate approximation of the actual running path than raw GPS points (as it "cancels" the noise):
+As you can see, the decoded states (portions of roads/paths, represented in green) obtained from the ``HMM`` represents a more accurate approximation of the actual observations (sequence of GPS points, repesented in red), as it "cancels" the noise:

 ![Map-Matching Example2](output_example_2.png)